scloud19/SECipedia/Security(Non Ethical Hacking)/encryption/encryption_basics.md

-Symmetric Cryptography
+Symmetric-key Encryption
   encryption_pics/symmetric

   Utilizes the same key to encrypt and decrypt the data.

   The security of the key is where the security of the information rests.

-  vs Asymmetric Cryptography
+  vs Asymmetric-key Encryption
     Usually, a pair of keys is made utilizing an algorithm Keys generated
         Public key